 Maybe not all people.
 Some prefer cats as pets.

-However, this post’s about human friends, other people we know and love.
+However, this post is about human friends, other people we know and love.

-If we aren’t loving to our friend, how much longer can we expect they’ll be our friend?
+If we aren’t loving our friends, how much longer can we expect they’ll be our friends?

 True Short Story